Template for Quality Discussion Boards

 Example

-In this discussion, we will work together as a team to build a collective research resource, also known as an “Annotated Bibliography.”
+In this discussion, we will work together as a team to build a collective research resource, also known as an “annotated bibliography.”
 Using what you’ve learned from our required resources, you’ll need to identify at least three research articles that fall within the definition of “technology ecosystem.”
 Topics may include: andragogy, decision trees, data modeling workplace learning, instructional design, and many others.

 Review a few of the posts from others in the course.
 Identify at least one post that is connected to your own research.
 In response to that post, explain why you believe this research article may be important to education and learning professionals.
 Then, share an additional piece of research with an opposing view to the view shared by your peer.